jfcloutier/karma_agency/notes/agency/beliefs.md

 Observations in a given time frame are considered synchronous, as are the beliefs derived in the time frame.

 A CA derives its beliefs from noticing quantities, trends, endings etc. in its umwelt.
-What it observes are the beliefs, past and present, of its "child" CAs accumulating, trending, ending, etc. The CA makes its own, more abstract beliefs available for observation by its "parent" CAs.
+What it observes are the (accumulating, trending, ending) beliefs, past and present, of its "child" CAs.
+The CA makes its own, more abstract beliefs available for observation by its "parent" CAs.
 And so on, up an abstraction hierarchy of beliefs about beliefs about beliefs etc.

 Each CA decides how to act on the basis of its beliefs plus how it felt when deriving them.
 So beliefs are central to agency.